First impressions count.

 You have taken the first steps to your well-deserved success.
 That is if your executive summary is up to scratch.

 Executive summaries encapsulate your vision, goals, and outcomes, all in a few paragraphs.
-Technically, you can write up to four pages with the text structure following that of the marketing.
+Technically, you can write up to four pages with the text structure following that of the marketing plan.
 In our opinion, however, it is much better to use the executive summary to entice.
 It is the nutshell version—your elevator pitch that needs to intrigue The Suits.
+The full document proposal will elaborate on your key points while the executive summary reveals all the main points.

-Knowing your competitive advantage inside-out, and understanding the market expectations, will help you build a convincing argument in your executive summary.
+Knowing your competitive advantage inside-out and understanding market expectations will help you build a convincing argument in your executive summary.
+When your executive summary is on point, you have a competitive advantage over other key players in the market and your work will most likely get noticed.

 Sell your plans to industry leaders by knowing how to write a top-notch executive summary for your marketing plan.

-Essentially, an executive summary is your project proposal.
+Essentially, an executive summary is your project management proposal or the key points of a longer project or report.
 It serves as a quick overview of what a company can expect from you and your project.
+In essence, it highlights all the major points and offers a comprehensive overview of what your business can offer and why the prospective stakeholders should invest.

 The information in an executive summary should be concise and intriguing.
-Most investors and stakeholders only go this far.
+Most investors and stakeholders only go this far and that’s why a short document (with bucket-loads of panache) can be a real winner and secure new clients and projects for your small business.

 - Do you have an idea you would like to pitch to investors and stakeholders?